eurecom-asp/raso/README.md

 ## Citation

-If you use this code, please cite:
+If you like our work or use the models in your work, kindly cite the following.
+We appreciate your recognition!

 ```bibtex
 @INPROCEEDINGS{11249000,